volkanzulal/RDF_GraphCreation/README.md

 you will use the Java Faker project (https://github.com/DiUS/javafaker).
 The dataset concerns US citizens so zipcodes and states have a US context.
 ```
+# Difficulties encountered

+We are students but also apprentices at the same time so to do this project we didn't have a lot of time and we also had other projects at the same time.
+It was also a lot of problems to make Zookeeper and Kafka market.
+We dont have much time to do everythings .
+So we couldn't do everything but we made good progress.